justchrister/kalt/SECURITY.md

 The Vercel CRON jobs should be secured with a 4096 bit `CRON_SECRET` key.

 ### Row-level security
-All tables has to have [RLS policies](https://supabase.com/docs/guides/auth/row-level-security) applied to ensure users can only access their own data make the requests
+All tables has to have [RLS policies ↗](https://supabase.com/docs/guides/auth/row-level-security) applied to ensure users can only access their own data make the requests

 ### Environment variables and secret management